2024

 Here are some of the recent studies that show the cost of disengaged employees.

-• Gallup poll estimates the total cost of disengaged employees in the US is a whopping $450-500 billion each year.
+• Gallup poll estimates the total cost of disengaged employees in the US is $450-500 billion each year.

-• According to Workest, 63.3% of businesses say find it harder to retain than to hire talent.
+• According to Workest, 63.3% of businesses find it harder to retain than hire talent.

 • Another study shows that the average turnover costs are 33% of the annual salary.